 5. Eat enough potassium-rich foods

-Potassium is a mineral that decreases arterial stiffness, which prevents vascular calcification that may contribute to the hardening of arteries or atherosclerosis.
-Hardening of arteries facilitates plaque formation, which causes clogging.
+This is because potassium decreases arterial stiffness, which prevents vascular calcification that may contribute to the hardening of arteries or atherosclerosis.
+The hardening of arteries facilitates plaque formation, which causes clogging.
+See Top 10 Potassium Rich Foods and Potassium Benefits.

 The best potassium-rich foods to eat include: